AdobeDocs/campaign-classic.en/help/production/using/upgrading.md

 >[!AVAILABILITY]
 >
->Starting v7.4.1, libraries for RPM Linux packages are no longer included in Campaign.
+>Starting v7.4.1, XML libraries for RPM Linux packages are no longer included in Campaign.
 You must install these librairies.
 >